 The special characteristic of our soap is that it is being made from natural raw materials and the final product does not contain any additives.

-Mr.Patounis is now showing us the inner place-the factory- where the visitor can see the production of soap, stacks of dried soap and the equipment.
+Mr.Patounis is now showing us the inner place-the factory- where the visitor can see the production of soap, stack

 As you can see, we still operate in the same traditional way.
 You can make your own soap at home if you wish.
 It is easy.
 It only takes one hour to do so.
 Here, it takes 10 days.
 We’ve got 3 types of soap.